CircleCI Breach Cybersecurity Incident Hunting Guide

 When a security incident involves your CircleCI platform, not only is your CircleCI platform in danger, all other SaaS platforms and Cloud providers integrated with the CircleCI, as well, since their secrets are stored within the CircleCI platform and can be used by a threat actor to expand foothold.

 Rotating any and all secrets stored in CircleCI is not enough!
-You must hunt for malicious actions done on all your integrated SaaS and cloud platforms to ensure you did not get breached on the other platforms.
+You must hunt for malicious actions done on all your integrated SaaS and cloud platforms to ensure your sensitive data did not get breached on the other platforms.

 • How CircleCI integrates with the service